 BWB was the 2013 recipient of the Legal 500 UK Award 2013 for Private client: Firm of the year (specialism), in recognition of our work in the Charity sector

 Our extensive client base includes service providers, grant-making foundations, philanthropists, public authorities and advocacy/campaigning organisations.
 Their diverse causes span the world of voluntary endeavour, including aid and development, human rights, animal welfare, social housing, the science, health and social care sectors, the arts, the environment, minorities, faith and worship, community development and regeneration, research and education.

 Examples of our clients are available on the CaritasData Top 3000 Charities list.

-We provide a full range of specialist legal services to charities including:
+Our leading UK charity lawyers provide a full range of specialist legal services to charities including: